 36 hours, 52 Weeks

-Capel Manor College is the only College in London that aims to deliver outstanding and inspirational land-based learning opportunities across the Greater London region.
+Capel Manor College is the only College in London that aims to deliver outstanding and inspirational and environmental land-based learning opportunities across the Greater London region.
 Our most recent Ofsted report rated the College "good" with good effectiveness of leadership and management.
 Aspiring to excellence, the College has an excellent reputation for quality, is financially strong and has continuous growth in student numbers.
-Fundamental to the College's forward-thinking strategy is support for the environment and food supply in Greater London and the southeast.
+Fundamental to the College's forward-thinking strategy is support for the environment and food supply in Greater London and the southeast

 The successful candidate will be responsible for contributing to the teaching programme of the College including Level 3 BTEC Science, potentially across its centres through London as appropriate in liaison with college personnel.

-Providing specialist advice relating to animal care activities and developments.
+Provide specialist advice relating to animal care activities and developments.

-Taking shared responsibility for health and welfare of the College's animal stock, including contribution to weekend, holiday and emergency cover rotas as required.
+Take shared responsibility for health and welfare of the College's animal stock, including contribution to weekend, holiday and emergency cover rotas as required.